Q. JUST WHO IS SHENANDOAH VALLEY SOARING, INC.?

 We call ourselves SVS for short and we are a club, not a commercial endeavor.
-Our purpose is the promotion of flying in its purest form; the art of Soaring, first to our members and then to the interested public.
-Since we do this on a strictly volunteer basis, we can't guarantee a ride happening exactly at predetermined times.
+Our purpose is the promotion of flying in its purest form; the art of Soaring.
 We fly on weekends, year round... weather cooperating.

 Q. HOW DOES THE GLIDER GET INTO THE AIR?

-The flight involves towing to 3,000 ft. above ground level.
-How long you stay up is dependent upon weather conditions at the time.
-Most typically it is 30-35 minutes in duration but if conditions are weak it could be 20-25.
-What you see is also weather dependent.
-On a clear day you can see 50 miles or more.
-No matter what the weather, the picturesque Rockfish Valley, Shenandoah Valley, Wintergreen mountain, the Blue Ridge and Allegheny Mountains, when viewed from 3,000 feet, present a never-ending scenic vista to be enjoyed in the quiet serenity of quiet, motor-less flight.
+Flights can last anywhere from 20 minutes to hours!
+On a clear day visibility is 50 miles or more.
+No matter what the weather, the picturesque Rockfish Valley, Shenandoah Valley, Wintergreen mountain, the Blue Ridge and Allegheny Mountains, when viewed from 4,000 feet, present a never-ending scenic vista to be enjoyed in the quiet serenity of quiet, motor-less flight.

 Q. WHAT ARE GOOD SOARING CONDITIONS?
 DO YOU NEED A LOT OF WIND?

-_Wind is not the key ingredient in what you will be doing (Thermal Soaring) -- less is best -- what a glider pilot needs is rising air.
-If he finds rising air, then he does what he can to stay in it.
+Wind is not the key ingredient in what you will be doing (Thermal Soaring) -- less is best -- what a glider pilot needs is rising air.
+If he or she finds rising air, then they do what they can to stay in it.
 On most days, air rises as a result of the sun heating the ground, and therefore the air at ground level.
 The heated air rises, until it is in air with the same density.
 So we need sunny days, with unstable air.
 Usually the heated air rises high enough for the moisture to condense and form a cloud, the puffy white "cotton ball" cloud (cumulus cloud) of good-weather summer days.
 Cumulus clouds like the ones shown here promise lots of "lift" and may result in longer glider flights.